Boat packed with migrants sinks off Libya; up to 200 feared dead

 The North African country used to deport migrants it caught but with fighting between armed groups having cut off land border crossings to Niger, Algeria and Chad many stay months or years in detention facilities.

-Reporting by Ahmed Elumami, additional reporting by Isla Binnie; Writing by Ulf Laessing; Editing by Andrew Roche and Lisa Shumaker
+Reporting by Ahmed Elumami; Writing by Ulf Laessing; Editing by Andrew Roche and Lisa Shumaker